 trimMz trimMz(signature(object="OnDiskMSnExp", mzlim="numeric"),...): add a trimMz processing step to the lazy processing queue of the returned OnDiskMSnExp object.
+The method returns an OnDiskMSnExp object.

 For more details see documentation of the trimMz method.

 Other methods and functions